Abdallah-Yahia/SPI-Slave-with-Single-Port-RAM/README.md

 ### Questa Lint:
 Used for static RTL analysis.
 Helped detect early design issues such as coding style violations, unreachable logic, and synthesis-simulation mismatches.

+# 📕Reference:
+For more details,check out the official documentation here: